gloriasingh08/PSAFinal/README.md

 ## Project description-
 ------------------------------

-Visualiza Bellman Ford algorithm using Javascirpt
+Visualization of Bellman Ford algorithm using Javascript.
+Write an article and create a video or teach a concept in algorithms.
+You MUST visualize the algorithm in some manner with animation.

 ## Reference
 -------------------------------